bcgov/gwa-api/README.md

 " > sample.yaml
 ```

 > NOTE: If you have separate pipelines for your environments (i.e./ dev, test and prod), you can split your configuration and update the `tags`.
-So for example, you can use a tag `ns.$NS.dev` to sync Kong configuration for `dev` only.
+So for example, you can use a tag `ns.$NS.dev` to sync Kong configuration for `dev` Service and Routes only.

 **gwa CLI Example**